 We are partnering with the telecoms industry to create this vision of a Connected London, and to generate revenue to reinvest in the transport network.

-We will add mobile coverage in Tube stations and tunnels so commuters can enjoy seamless connectivity.
-With our industry partner, we will make available a new commercial 4G network underground and offer commercial services to other operators.
+We have plans to add mobile coverage in Tube stations and tunnels so commuters can enjoy seamless connectivity.
+Soon, we will announce our new industry partner, together we will make available a new commercial 4G network underground and offer commercial services to other operators.

 We have significant assets and the operational and engineering expertise to support the building of the new network.